-Important: The address range 0x2000 to 0x2FEF represents the complete addressable Linear Data Memory for PIC® devices (up to Bank 50).
+Important: The address range 0x2000 to 0x2FEF represents the complete addressable Linear Data Memory for PIC devices (up to Bank 50).
 The actual implemented Linear Data Memory will differ from one device to the other in a family.
-Refer to the table below for the memory limits of PIC16(L)F18424/44 devices.
+Refer to General Purpose RAM Distribution for the memory limits of PIC16(L)F18424/44 devices.